waggle-sensor/sage-website/docs/reference-guides/plugin-development.md

 :green_book: Check [sesctl docs](https://github.com/waggle-sensor/edge-scheduler/tree/main/docs/sesctl) for command line tool.

-1. :point_up: Do not use capital letters/dots in the job name. (someone please explain the rules to me)
+1. :point_up: Do not use capital letters/dots in the job name.
 2. :point_up: make the plugin `public` in the Sage app portal.